-The Board of Probation and Parole schedules parole hearings based on the length of the offender's sentence.
-If the victim has questions about the sentence structure of the offender, Victim Services Staff can arrange for the victim to talk to a Parole Analyst.
+The Missouri Parole Board schedules parole hearings based on the length of the offender's sentence.
+If the victim has questions about the sentence structure of the offender, Victim Services staff can arrange for the victim to talk to a parole analyst.

-Just because the offender is scheduled for a parole eligibility hearing does not mean he/she will be released.
+A parole eligibility hearing does not mean an offender automatically will be released.
 As a result of a parole hearing the offender may be scheduled for another hearing in one to five years or the offender may be scheduled for a future release date.

 Victims of the offender may appear at the hearing to give a statement to the hearing panel.
 The statement may be made with the offender present or not, depending upon what the victim wants.